Published in National Midweek, Vol. 1, No. 28, July 2, 1986

 A book by William Henry Scott, Ilocano Responses to American Aggression 1900-1901 (Quezon City, New Day Publishers, 1986), save from almost total oblivion the just and heroic struggle of the Ilocanos against the US imperialism which reached the Ilocos at the turn of the century.
 As an account of the Ilocano guerrilla war which followed the dissolution of the regular forces of the Philippine revolutionary army, the book adds zest and drama to the retelling of the entire Filipino people’s struggle for national freedom.
 The Ilocano resistance was a major part of that struggle.

 One of the values of the book is Scott’s fair presentation of both the strengths and weaknesses of the patriotic forces fighting US aggression.
 The Filipino revolutionary of today can discern the causes of failure in the resistance as well as draw lessons for the ongoing struggle against US imperialism and local reactionaries.
-Well-informed knowledge formed by hindsight of the changed objective and subjective conditions of the Philippine revolution promise eventual victory for the people against US imperialism.
+Knowledge formed by hindsight of the changed objective and subjective conditions of the Philippine revolution promises eventual victory for the people against US imperialism.

 US imperialism was able to accommodate the newly emerged liberal bourgeois intelligentsia, the landlord class and the merchants.
 It could also momentarily relieve the peasants’ hunger for land by buying most of the friar estates for redistribution and by opening public land to homesteaders.
 Subsequently, however, the landlords and merchant-usurers were able to take over the small holdings of the peasants on former friar estates or in frontier areas.